elixir-cloud-aai/proTES/deployment/README.md

 vim values.yaml
 ```

+NOTE: update the variable clusterType in values.yaml depending on your target cluster:
+  - For OpenShift clusters set the value to: `openshift`
+  - For plain Kubernetes clusters set the value to: `kubernetes`

 ### Using the Helm CLI

 Optionally, for CI/CD use cases for example, you could override the values in